xperseguers/t3ext-routing/Documentation/Introduction/Index.rst

 ``json`` will set the response format to ``json``.

 The router is using the first segment of the ``route`` parameter as extension key to determine how to handle the remaining of the requested route.
-A file :file:`Configuration/Routes.yaml` in the corresponding extension directory is then read to process the request and dispatch it accordingly.
+A file :file:`Configuration/Routes.yaml` (or :file:`Configuration/Routes.yml`) in the corresponding extension directory is then read to process the request and dispatch it accordingly.

 .. _usage: